Trump tries to leverage power of office to subvert Biden win

 The increasingly desperate and erratic moves by Trump and his allies have no reasonable chance of changing the outcome of the 2020 election, in which Biden has now received more votes than any other presidential candidate in history and has clinched the 270 Electoral College votes needed to win.

-In another battleground skirmish, in two Democratic-leaning Wisconsin counties that are recounting votes, Trump's campaign sought to discard tens of thousands of absentee ballots that it alleged should not have been counted.
+Some Republicans have embraced Trump’s faulty narrative and are helping him spread it.
+In Georgia, where a hand audit found Biden had still won, Gov. Brian Kemp said a court order made it so he had to certify the results.
+But he suggested Trump demand a recount and wanted answers to the alleged “irregularities.”

-The objections were already denied by the three-member Dane County Board of Canvassers, twice on bipartisan votes.
-Trump was expected to make the same objections in Milwaukee County ahead of a court challenge once the recount concludes, perhaps as soon as Wednesday.
+In Minnesota, a state Biden won handily, some GOP officials are now raising concerns over “data abnormalities.”

-Biden legal adviser Bob Bauer said Trump’s efforts were harmful to democracy and have no chance of success.
+Biden legal adviser Bob Bauer said Trump’s efforts were harmful to democracy.

 Eggert reported from Lansing.
 Associated Press writers John Flesher in Detroit, Alanna Durkin Richer in Boston, Christina A. Cassidy in Atlanta, Alexandra Jaffe in Wilmington and Jacques Billeaud in Phoenix contributed to this report.